Setup FTP Server Secure on Azure Windows

 Here you can add users and generate their passwords.

-Then give the users access to your local folders you would like them to have access to.
-The VM has a pre-configured folder on the C:\FTPDirectory that can be used or you can setup as many folders as you like.
-Groups can also be setup and permissions applied at a group level.
+The VM has a pre-configured folder on the C:\FTPDirectory that can be used or you can setup as many folders as you like.Â

 Open settings > LDAP and select enable LDAP support.
 Beta.

-Add your private ip address of your local domain controller.
-Add port 389 and write the name of your domain name.
+Add your private IP address of your local domain controller.
+Add Port 389Â and write the name of your domain name.

-Select Enable TLS/SSL
+Select Enable TLS/SSL.

-Next you need to add the users who need access to your FTP directories.
+Next you need to add the users who need access to your FTP directories.Â

 Select Edit > Users and here you’ll need to add the users full UPN that they use to logon to AD, for example if their name is jsmith@yourdomain.com or yourdomain\jsmith we need to make sure we add this so it matches their login UPN jsmith@yourdomain.com.
 We don’t need to add their password here as it authenticates against Active Directory, so make sure the password checkbox is unchecked.